microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/group-checkmemberobjects.md

 # group: checkMemberObjects

-Check for membership in a list of groups, directory roles, or roleTemplate IDs of directory roles, for the specified group.
+Check for membership in a list of groups or directory roles for the specified group.
 This method is transitive.

 ## Permissions